brendanwbrady/gradient-studio/NOTES.md

 single symmetric value.

 The cost is layer count.
-Motion multiplies the field by five to nine samples; drift plus a cast has reached seventeen groups against four at rest.
+Motion multiplies the field by five to nine samples; drift has reached eighteen groups against four at rest.
 Motion is the expensive control.

 ## 5. Blur eats the ends of a gradient ramp